Every parent desires the best for their daughter – to learn the skills necessary to succeed in life.

-Growing up with brothers and spending most of my youth going to their sporting activities, I loved finally having a place that my mom and I could spend time together.
-I saw that the moms of other Jobies were involved and wanted my mom there too.
+Growing up with brothers and spending most of my youth going to their sporting activities, I loved that I finally had a place that my mom and I could spend time together.
+I saw that the moms were involved and wanted my mom there too.
 I liked knowing she was there to support me and loved the time we had in the car together on the way to events.

-Bethels (the local chapter) have a group of up to nine adults, called the “Bethel Guardian Council” (BGC), they help the girls manage the local Bethel.
-There is almost always an opportunity to get involved and become a member of a BGC.
-Members of the BGC are also Certified Adult Volunteers (CAV).
-All adult workers in a leadership position must attend CAV training and pass a criminal record check.
+The local chapters, known as a bethels, have a group of adults that help the girls manage the local activities and finances.
+Adults are also Certified Adult Volunteers (CAV) which includes passing a criminal record check.
 All meetings and activities are required to be chaperoned by CAVs.
-Even if you chose not get involved on a BGC, you’re still encouraged, as a parent of a Job’s Daughter, to be involved with your Daughter by attending regular meetings, helping out with fundraisers, or just volunteering to drive and help chaperone fun projects and trips.
+Even if you choose not to get involved on a BGC, you’re still encouraged, as a parent to be involved with your daughter by attending regular meetings, helping out with fundraisers, or just volunteering to drive and help chaperone fun projects and trips.

 Get involved – you’ll surely find it a most rewarding experience!
-We look forward to you joining us and sharing your knowledge, skills, talents, and abilities!
+We have a place for you to share your knowledge, skills, talents, and abilities!